miteshbsjat/resume/rst_01/resume.rst

 Stealth Startup.
 Co-Founder (Lx).
 Mar 2023 - Present
     * Consulting Clients on Cloud onboarding, migration from monolith to microservices.
     * Contributor to Open Source by creating several useful tools and libraries.
-    * Training clients on BigData, Cloud, Distributed and Scalable Architecture.
+    * Training clients on BigData, Cloud, Distributed and Scalable Architecture, IoT.
     * Working on Medical Project with AI/ML using ChatGPT CRED.
 Systems Architect/Manager (L7).
 Aug 2020 - Feb 2023
     * Define Strategies and Roadmap inline with all product BUs to ensure 99.9% availability of CRED’s microservices.